pbinkley/jekyll-book/sections/04-section.md

 be responsible for the marking and mailing.

-\*\* To reduce storage difficulties and to keep recording at a minimum, and to meet the limitations of the capacity film projectors which usually accomodate film rolls containing a 100' of film or less, it is advisable to cut the film in not less than 100' lengths.
+\*\* To reduce storage difficulties and to keep recording at a minimum, and to meet the limitations of the capacity film projectors which usually accommodate film rolls containing a 100' of film or less, it is advisable to cut the film in not less than 100' lengths.
 At the conclusion of photographing one library, some unexposed film may remain in the camera.
 Without removing the exposed